WRHS (FM): 103.1 The Underground (1991–1992)

 In early 1991, Vision Broadcasting purchased 103.1 and changed the call letters to WHVY and the format to active rock with an emphasis on heavy metal.
 The WHVY call letters and format were moved from low-power night-time-only non-commercial 96.7 in Baltimore (97 Underground) to 103.1.
 The studio was moved to Annapolis with a secondary studio maintained at the transmitter site.

 Rock 103XZL (1992–1994)

 In December 1992, the active rock format was tweaked some and the call letters were changed to WXZL.
-The station also increased its power to 6,000 watts from a new tower about 4 miles east of the original tower location.
+The station also increased its power to 6,000 watts from a new tower about 4 mi east of the original tower location.

 103.1 WRNR (1994–2023)

 The station changed its calls to WRNR-FM in 1994.
 Empire Broadcasting System acquired the station in 1997.